okuvshynov/b63/README.md

 [DONE] basic                         : time : 71.967727 per iteration
 ```

 The way to interpret it is: 'with_suspend' is equivalent in 'non-suspended' time, thus the time/iteration is very close.
 However, the suspended activity takes a while, so we had to run fewer iterations overall.

-There's a set of counters already built:
+### Existing counters:

-### Linux perf_events ("lpe:...")
+#### Linux perf_events ("lpe:...")
 The acronym used is 'lpe'.
 This counter uses perf_events interface, same as Linux perf tool.
 It allows counting CPU events either by predefined names for
 popular counters (cycles, cache-misses, branches) or custom CPU-specific raw codes.
 Example usage: